-The 18 Studio Artists selected for the 2018 season comes from a broad range of the best conservatories and universities in the U.S., including Rice University Shepherd School of Music, University of Cincinnati College-Conservatory of Music, The Juilliard School, Eastman School of Music, and Curtis Institute of Music.
+The 15 Studio Artists selected for the 2019 season comes from a broad range of the best conservatories and universities in the U.S., including Rice University Shepherd School of Music, University of Cincinnati College-Conservatory of Music, San Francisco Conservatory, The Juilliard School, Eastman School of Music, and Curtis Institute of Music.

 Singers are the most visible part of any opera company, but much important work happens behind the scenes.
 Wolf Trap Opera’s Fellowship track provides entry-level professional experience for future leaders in directing, coaching, and conducting.